SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 ![](images/de-duplication_6.png)

-Clicking on such an incident will take you its [Incident Details page](https://support.squadcast.com/docs/incident-details) where, by clicking on **Events**, you will be able to see the following:
+Clicking on such an incident will take you to its [Incident Details page](https://support.squadcast.com/docs/incident-details) where, by clicking on **Deduped Events**, you will be able to see the following:

-  - Number of de-duplicated alerts
+  - Number of de-duplicated events
   - Time when they reached Squadcast
-  - **Message** of the alert
+  - **Message** and **Payload** of the event

 ![](images/de-duplication_7.png)

-Clicking on any of the de-duplicated alerts will display will all the information that is sent for that alert from the monitoring tool.
+Clicking on any of the de-duplicated events will display will all the information that is sent for that alert from the monitoring tool.

 ![](images/de-duplication_8.png)